Secrets Without .env Files

 }

-Secret names are visible (so you can list what exists without decrypting), but values are useless without the key.
-Each environment gets its own salt, so the same passphrase produces different keys for production and staging.
+Secret names are visible (so you can list what exists without decrypting), but values are useless without the matching local key.
+Each environment gets its own key id, so production and staging can be shared independently.

 Team sharing without a vault